aghogwarts/DisnakeWavelinkBot/Readme.md

 `sentry` - This is the sentry server.

 `logging` - This is where you configure the logging, Lavalink uses logging to log errors, warnings and information.
-It is very useful and you should keep it enabled.
+It is very useful, and you should keep it enabled.

 If you want to know more about Lavalink, visit this repository:
 [Click here to visit](https://github.com/freyacodes/Lavalink)